 Different ages have been inferred from different sites for when polygon mires first appeared in periglacial landscapes, sometime during the late Holocene.
-Botch et al. (1995) estimated ages of 2000 to 3000 yr for various mire zones in the European and Western Siberian parts of the Arctic.
-Other estimates have ranged from ~ 3600 yr cal BP in Canada (Fortier and Allard, 2004) to ~ 1200 yr cal BP for the Indigirka Lowland a driver of polygon dynamics in Yakutia (De Klerk et al., 2011) the latter age being roughly similar to our basal age from the rim and rim-to-pond transition sections.
-However, since our samples were only collected down to the permafrost table we cannot be sure that this is when the polygon sediments first started to accumulate.
-The radiocarbon dating of the basal samples indicates mean growth rates ranging between 0.27 mm yr-1 (Section A) and 0.31 mm yr-1 (Section B).
+Botch et al. (1995) estimated that polygonal mires in the European and Western Siberian parts of the Arctic developed between 1050 and 50 yr before AD.
+Other estimates have ranged from \sim 1650 cal. vr before AD in Canada (Fortier and Allard, 2004) to approx. 750 cal. yr after AD for the Indigirka Lowland in Yakutia (De Klerk et al., 2011), the latter age being roughly similar to our basal age from the rim and rim-topond transition sections.
+However, since our samples were only collected down to the permafrost table, we cannot be sure that this is when the polygon sediments first started to accumulate.
+The radiocarbon dating of the basal samples indicates mean growth rates ranging between 0.27 mm yr^{-1} (Section A) and 0.31 mm yr^{-1} (Section B).
 These high sedimentation rates probably result from the dense bulk of moss, which provides a trap for minerogenic material.
-Furthermore, arctic mosses are known to be rapid biomass producers, according to Frahm (2001) producing up to $100\,\mathrm{g\,m^{-2}\,yr^{-1}}$ depending on the local humidity.
+Furthermore, arctic mosses are known to be rapid biomass producers, according to Frahm (2001) producing up to $100 \text{ g m}^{-2} \text{ yr}^{-1}$ depending on the local humidity.
 The age-depth relationship is thus rather uncertain for Core C, which makes direct comparisons with other palaeoclimatic records impossible.
+The range of radiocarbon dating results is very narrow over the whole of Core C, except for those samples with a fluvial influence.
+Various explanations have been previously proposed for such narrow radiocarbon dating ranges: Kilian et al. (1995) suggested reservoir effects in bulk sediments as a possible explanation, whereas Price et al. (1997) found that mosses growing under wet conditions contain a proportion of recycled CO2 from older sediment layers.
+Our own field observations suggest that the submerged moss Scorpidium scorpioides can reach a length of several tens of centimetres down to the sediment in water-filled polygon centres.
+Thus some of the dated material was probably older than the layer in which it was collected, as the whole length of the moss may have been subsequently covered by sediment.